Three Hospitalized In Intense Norwood Crash

 A couple in an SUV and the driver of a sedan were all hospitalized following a high-impact crash Tuesday morning in Norwood.

-Norwood firefighters had to extricate the 21-year-old driver of a Jaguar that collided with the couple’s Infiniti, sending it spinning into a wooded area off the road near the corner of Livingston Street and Blanch Avenue and leaving a long debris field.
+Norwood firefighters had to extricate the 21-year-old driver of a Jaguar that collided with the couple’s Infiniti, sending it spinning into a wooded area off Livingston Street near Blanch Avenue and leaving a long debris field.

 The man and woman in the SUV were banged up, but the Jaguar driver suffered the worst of the injuries, responders said.